nextcloud/documentation/user_manual/files/access_webdav.rst

     example.com/nextcloud

-In addition to the mobile apps provided by Nextcloud or ownCloud, you can use other apps to connect to Nextcloud from your mobile device using WebDAV. `WebDAV Navigator`_ is a good (proprietary) app for `Android devices`_ and `iPhones`_.
+In addition to the mobile apps provided by Nextcloud or Nextcloud, you can use other apps to connect to Nextcloud from your mobile device using WebDAV. `WebDAV Navigator`_ is a good (proprietary) app for `Android devices`_ and `iPhones`_.
 The URL to use on these is::